chrisisler/wavematch/README.md

 ## Introduction

-Wavematch is a control flow / pattern matching mechanism for JavaScript.
+Wavematch is a control flow mechanism for JavaScript.

 ### Dev